Under The Radar

 We speak with businesses, industry leaders, venture capitalists and startups on their assessment of the business environment they're in, and what the future holds for them.

-On Under the Radar, Drive Time’s finance presenter Chua Tian Tian posed the questions to Dr Mark Lim, Co-founder and CEO, Aliena.
+On Under the Radar, The Evening Runway’s finance presenter Chua Tian Tian posed these questions to Matthew Tan, Chief Executive Officer, Assentoft Aqua Asia.

 |